bkil/gettogether-antispam/README.md

 * Maybe guilty if it has events more than 4 times within the next or previous 28 days
 * Maybe guilty if it has events more than 2 times within the next or previous 7 days
 * Maybe guilty if it never had an event with a place
+* Maybe guilty if name contains a full URI with scheme
+* Guilty if name contains email address
 * Guilty if guilty member joined
 * Guilty if contains any guilty moderator or admin